risingwavelabs/risingwave-docs-legacy/docs/transform/window-functions.md

 :::note

-We recommend using `rank()` only for top-N pattern queries.
+The rank() function is only supported in top-N pattern queries.
 For details about this pattern, see [Top-N by group](/sql/syntax/sql-pattern-topn.md).

 :::